 Her work has appeared in The Atlantic, Knowable Magazine, BBC, National Geographic, Undark, Scientific American, Grist, and elsewhere.
 She also writes for professional audiences about the nitty-gritty of scientific research in publications including The Scientist, Proto Magazine, and Genetic Engineering and Biotechnology News.

 “The Ultimate Incubator,” her 2021 cover story for IEEE Spectrum about efforts to develop an artificial placenta to help premature infants survive, was a finalist for the US National Institute for Health Care Management Foundation’s annual trade journalism awards.
-Her 2019 story for National Geographic about how felling forests can spark new infectious disease outbreaks featured in John Oliver’s Last Week Tonight episode on pandemics, and one of her articles about inherited behaviors in nematode worms was retweeted by the rapper MC Hammer.
+Her 2019 story for National Geographic about how felling forests can spark new infectious disease outbreaks featured in John Oliver’s Last Week Tonight episode on pandemics.

 Prior to venturing into journalism six years ago, she developed a machine learning algorithm to identify the species of bat based on recordings of echolocation calls, until she realized she was too greedy to focus on one patch of life science.
 Today, she uses her coding skills to include original data analysis and graphics in her stories wherever possible.